Beechdale, West Midlands: Local government

 Following Walsall Metropolitan Borough Council ward changes effective from 2025–6, the estate will be part of the Beechdale, Leamore and Reedswood ward for local council elections.
 Immediately prior to this Beechdale was in the Birchills Leamore ward.
 The inclusion of Beechdale in the new ward's name was not in the draft recommendations of the Local Government Boundary Commission for England but support from Labour councillors and the Labour MP for the parliamentary constituency of Walsall and Bloxwich, Valerie Vaz convinced the Commission to amend the draft.

 As of 2025, the ward is represented on Walsall council by two Conservatives and one Labour councillor.

 Education

-Beechdale Infant School for 5-7 year olds opened on the estate in 1955 in Remington Road, followed by the 7-11 junior school in 1959.
-These schools later merged to form a single primary school and remained open until July 2006, being demolished in early 2007.

-Hatherton Lane Primary School (which originally opened to infants in 1956 and juniors in 1960) is now the only primary school in the area.
+Beechdale Infant School for 5-7 year olds opened in 1955 on Remington Road, followed by the 7-11 junior school in 1959.
+The two schools later merged to form Beechdale Primary School, which closed in 2006, with the school buildings being demolished in early 2007.
+Hatherton Primary School, which originally opened to infants in 1956 and juniors in 1960, and the former Frank F. Harrison Community School, which opened in 1965, merged to form the all-through Mirus Academy on 1 January 2012, later renamed, Bloxwich Academy.

-Just to the north of the estate is Bloxwich Academy, which opened as Frank F. Harrison Community School in 1965.